Local fire office

 Portland Fire & Rescue Fire Safety Inspection Program Fire AHJ Last verified 2026-04-07

-This route has current local coverage, direct contact details, and source-backed provider signals for booking and follow-up.
+This page has current local coverage, direct contact details, and official source signals to help you compare providers before booking.

 • Use the evidence-backed provider cards first, then confirm the exact report or tag the crew will leave behind.